Populating the upper black hole mass gap through stellar collisions in young star clusters: Pair-instability supernovae and other electromagnetic transients

 From an observational perspective, PISNe are expected to be characterized by very bright (as high as $\sim10^{44}\,\rm{erg\,s}^{-1}$) and broad lightcurves (rise times as long as $\sim150\,$days) as a consequence of the large ejecta masses and, therefore, long diffusion times \citep[e.g.,][]{Dessart2013,Kozyreva2014}.
 A number of observed events have been associated with PISNe, including SN 2006gy \citep{Smith2007}, SN2007bi \citep{Gal-Yam2009}, SN 2213-1745 \citep{Cooke2012}, OGLE14-073 \citep{Terreran2017}, SN 2016iet \citep{Gomez2019}, and SN2016aps \citep{Nicholl2020}.
 Several of these candidates have been observed at low redshift, implying that potential formation pathways for PISNe do indeed exist for higher-metallicity Pop I/II stars.

 As demonstrated here and in other earlier analyses \citep[e.g.,][]{Langer2007,PortegiesZwart2007,Yungelson2008,Glebbeek2009,Pan2012} the formation of massive stars through stellar collisions in dense star clusters may provide a viable pathway to PISNe.
-In total, we predict a volumetric rate of roughly $0.1 \rm{Gpc}^{-3}\rm{yr}^{-1}$ in the local universe ($z<1$), roughly consistent with the rate predicted in \citet{Pan2012} which adopted a simple analytic rate estimate.
+In total, we predict a volumetric rate of roughly $0.1 \rm{Gpc}^{-3}\rm{yr}^{-1}$ in the local universe ($z<1$), roughly consistent with the rate predicted in \citet{Pan2012} which adopted a simple analytic rate estimate using theoretical estimates of cluster and stellar properties.
 We reserve a more detailed examination of the electromagnetic signatures (e.g., lightcurves) of the PISNe (as well as PPSNe and other SN types) identified in our simulations for a later study.
 We do note however, that \citet{Pan2012} estimated, using simulated PISN lightcurves from \citet{Kasen2011}, that LSST may observe $\sim100$ PISNe per year that originated from collisional runaways in young massive clusters.
 Thus, in the coming years LSST may indeed place further constraints upon the processes discussed here.